mpusz/wg21-papers/src/3045R8_quantities_and_units_library.md

 template represents displacement vectors in an affine space, while `quantity_point` represents points.
 Generic interfaces enable efficient, type-safe code without unit-specific functions.

+_Note for readers: Most application developers need only understand [Quantity construction] and basic operations (arithmetic, conversions, formatting).
+[Generic interfaces] are primarily for library developers designing reusable libraries.
+More advanced topics like affine space and quantity specifications are covered later for domain specialists and framework developers._

 More details about the design, rationale for it, and alternative syntaxes discussions can be found in the [Design details and rationale] chapter.